DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

   *Public Health:* Doing inspections this way can lead to a reduction in foodborne illnesses and related hospitalizations, ultimately improving public health outcomes.
 - Research questions
 1. Are there potential biases in the data or model predictions that need to be addressed to ensure fairness in inspection processes?
-2. What are the key factors that influence the likelihood of a restaurant failing an inspection?
+2. What key factors influence the likelihood of a restaurant failing an inspection?
 3. Can we develop an early warning system that identifies restaurants at risk of failing inspections well in advance of the actual inspection date?
 4. How early can we predict potential issues to allow for proactive intervention?
 5. How can predictive modeling be used to allocate inspection resources more efficiently?
 For example, can we prioritize inspections for high-risk establishments while reducing the frequency of inspections for low-risk ones?